samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Hit Point Dice

-Hit Point Dice, or Hit Dice for short, help determine a player character’s Hit Point maximum, as explained in [chapter 2](/sources/dnd/phb-2024/creating-a-character).
+Hit Point Dice, or Hit Dice for short, help determine a player character's Hit Point maximum, as explained in [chapter 2](/sources/dnd/phb-2024/creating-a-character).
 Most monsters also have Hit Dice.
 A creature can spend Hit Dice during a Short Rest to regain [Hit Points](#HitPoints). *See also* "[Short Rest](#ShortRest)."

 ---

 ### Hit Points

 Hit Points (HP) are a measure of how difficult it is to kill or destroy a creature or an object.
 Damage reduces Hit Points, and healing restores them.
-You can’t have more Hit Points than your Hit Point maximum, and you can’t have less than 0. *See also* "[Breaking Objects](#BreakingObjects)" and chapter 1 ("[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#HitPoints)").
+You can't have more Hit Points than your Hit Point maximum, and you can't have less than 0. *See also* "[Breaking Objects](#BreakingObjects)" and chapter 1 ("[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#HitPoints)").

 ---